NVIDIA/NVFlare/examples/prostate/README.md

 This script will start the FL server and clients automatically to run FL experiments on localhost.
 Each client will be alternately assigned a GPU using `export CUDA_VISIBLE_DEVICES=${gpu_idx}` in the [run_poc.sh](./run_poc.sh).
 In this example, we run 4 clients on two GPUs, two clients for each GPU with 12 GB memory.

+Note that in order to make it working under most system resource conditions, the current script used regular `Dataset` for data loading in `pt/learners/prostate_learner.py`, which could be slow.
+If resource permits, it will make the training much faster by replacing it with `CacheDataset`.
+More information available [here](https://docs.monai.io/en/stable/data.html#cachedataset).

 ### 4.1 FedAvg
 To run FL with [FedAvg](https://arxiv.org/abs/1602.05629), we use